 The last pandemic, the Spanish Flu, occurred in 1918.
 Back then, we didn’t have an understanding of data-driven decision making let alone a computer to crunch numbers.
-It is obvious that we have limited information on past pandemics, even as we were caught up in a new one century later.
+And looking at our response to the current pandemic, it is evident that we have limited information on past pandemics.
 The more we try to dig into the past for answers, the more futile it seems.
 Somewhere, someone must have been prepared for this, right?
 Some models eating up unnecessary computer resources on a researcher’s machine must have predicted the outcome of this situation.
 Did someone’s predictive model allow them to make a killing during this pandemic while most of us are struggling to adapt to the new normal after so many months?

 In this rat race of creating the perfect model, do you think there weren’t any hiccups caused by Covid-19?
 Let’s figure it out.